• Skip to primary navigation

 Chelsea buns or cinnamon buns?

-I used to make these Chelsea buns at home all the time when my children were younger – they are perfect for packing in lunch boxes, or as an after school snack.
+I often made these Chelsea buns at home when my children were younger - they are perfect for packing in lunch boxes or as an after-school snack.
 And they are especially delicious eaten warm, straight out of the oven.
 But once my family grew up and left home I stopped making them.

 • In a Chelsea bun, the cinnamon is optional